Atem18/atemlire/_drafts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 As written in the introduction of Jekyll, Forestry is a CMS that allows you to write content for your Jekyll website with a WYSIWYG interface.

-I will not describe all the steps as their docs explains it better than me : [https://forestry.io/docs/quickstart/tour/](https://forestry.io/docs/quickstart/tour/ "https://forestry.io/docs/quickstart/tour/")
+Same as Jekyll, take the tutorial : [https://forestry.io/docs/quickstart/tour/](https://forestry.io/docs/quickstart/tour/ "https://forestry.io/docs/quickstart/tour/")

 My recommendation is to use Master branch from your GitHub repository and if you do not want content to be published, set Draft to ON.